oicr-gsi/shesmu/README.md

 - Pinery+SeqWare (in the `source-pinery` directory).
 Set `PROVENANCE_SETTINGS`
   to the file containing the provenance settings.

+### Constant Sources
+Variables with constant values can also be included in a Shesmu script.
+The following are available:

+ - Constant files (JSON files `SHESMU_DATA` named `.constants`).
+Each file should contain an object where the property names are the variable names to use and the values are the constant values to use.

 ### Lookup Sources
 Lookups are functions or tables available to olives.
 For instance, suppose a BED file is needed for different projects.
 It is convenient to turn this into a